Okalll/Quotes/README.md

 ## Description

-This application enables a user to write quotes and post them, they could also upvote them or downvote them
+This application enables a user to write quotes and post them, they could also upvote them or downvote them and also delet the quote.

 ## Setup/Installation Requirements